 A psychiatrist, psychotherapist, and teacher, after medical training (U. Calif.-Irvine) and psychiatric training (U. Colo.)
 Dr. Alpert spend a year studying public health (Harvard), which changed his view of mental illnesses and their treatment.
 Studying statistics and the epidemiology of dementia led first to his research at the NY Office for Aging and later to the establishment of community mental health programs.
 During the last 40 years Dr. Alpert has worked to develop brief, effective psychotherapy techniques and models for healthcare systems, corporations, and therapists.
 Among them are Accelerated Empathic Therapy, Sensation Therapy, C-Tactile Afferent Stimulation Therapy, and Self-Connection Therapy.
 He has served on the boards of hospitals, HMOs, and Professional Organizations..

-Elizabeth received her BA in psychology from the University of New Hampshire, and her Master of Social Work at the University of Connecticut .
-She is interested in integrative healing, nutrition, and exercise.
-She is currently working in part-time private practice where she specializes in children and adolescents.
+Elizabeth received her BA in psychology from the University of New Hampshire, where she received an athletic scholarship for swimming on their Division I team and her Master of Social Work at the University of Connecticut .
+She is a licensed Social Worker in Connecticut.
+She is interested in integrative healing, emphasizing balanced self-care including nutrition, engaging in the arts, and exercise.
+She is currently working in part-time private practice at Glastonbury Psychological Associates, P.C., where she specializes in children and adolescents.